s0rx61/Threat_Intel_Provider/README.md

 The purpose of this project is to develop a system that periodically pulls the data from these sites and analyze the data to find indicators.

-# ProviderScraper
-Scraper is used to pull enries periodically and store them in the database.
-Currently only pastebin.com is supported.

-# ProviderAnalyzer
 Analyzer performs following tasks
 1. Identify API, keys dumped post exploitation
 2. Domain dumps for facilitating further attacks